SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 }
 ```

-To run the example above, replace the body in the `create_pipeline` request with the snippet.
+Only replace the body of the `create_pipeline` request with the snippet above if you want to restrict indexing to a specific subfolder (via `includePaths`).
+To index the entire bucket, leave the request body unchanged.

 - Open the `04_pipeline` folder and select `create_pipeline`.
 - Click **Send**.
 A `201 Created` response returns the `pipelineId`.